Jackket0/The-Recipe-Book/markdown/To-Do.md

     -add suggested values to the recipe-template.md if required.

 3. Add nutritional information that also scales with the servings toggle.

-4.Ask AI when the change from .MD files too a database.

 5.Add cocktails, Drinks,